-What are child tax credits?
+What is child tax credit?

-To get the maximum amount of child tax credit, you need to have annual income of £16,105 or less in the 2018-19.
-This was the same in 2017-18.
+To get the maximum amount of child tax credit, your annual income will need to be less than £16,105 in the 2019-20 tax year.
+This was the same in 2018-19.

-You can also claim child tax credit if your child is 16 or 17 and isn't in further education or training if they don't have a job of 24 hours a week or more and have registered with their local careers service or Connexions service.
+You can also claim child tax credit for 16 to 17-year-olds who aren’t in further education or training if they don't have a job of 24 hours a week or more and have registered with their local careers service or Connexions service.

-How much is child tax credit in 2018/19?
+How much is child tax credit in 2019-20?

 You may be eligible for just the family element and child element or for a few different elements, depending on your family circumstances.

 The table below shows the different child tax credit elements and the maximum amount each element is worth in the 2019-20 tax year.
 You can also select the 2018-19 tab to see last year's rates.

 |Family element - the basic element for families with one or more children||£545|